The reference paper for SAFIR is:

 - Franssen, J.M., Gernay, T. (2017), Modeling structures in fire with SAFIR®: Theoretical background and capabilities, Journal of Structural Fire Engineering, 8(3):300-323. https://doi.org/10.1108/JSFE-07-2016-0010.

-The software SAFIR is used by design offices for real construction projects.
-Some recent design projects in which SAFIR was used are listed below:
+The software SAFIR is used by researchers as well as by design offices for real construction projects.
+Some recent projects in which SAFIR was used are shown below.